Please Note: Bexley Public Library will be closed on Sunday, April 20th in observance of Easter

-Join us for a conversation with scholar Dr. Judson L. Jeffries, Professor of African American & African Studies at OSU, looking back on the legacy of Malcolm X's life and activism on his 100th birthday.
+Join us for an engaging evening of conversation and reflection as we celebrate the life and legacy of Malcolm X—the revolutionary thinker, human rights activist, and enduring symbol of Black liberation.
+Scholars Dr. Judson L. Jeffries, Professor of African American & African Studies at OSU, and Jack Marchbanks, WCBE Jazz Sunday producer and host, will be in conversation looking back on Malcolm X's life, activism, and evolving legacy on his 100th birthday.

 About the Presenters: